danyaberezun/replacewith/README.md

 }
 ```

-IDE proposes to apply a quick-fix and replace the call of outdated function `g̶()` with `f()`.
+IDE proposes to apply a quick-fix and replace the call of the outdated function `g̶()` with `f()`.

 ## Feature use-cases

-The most common ways of utilizing `ReplaceWith` are the following
+The most common ways of utilizing `ReplaceWith` are the following.

-1. Semi-automatic library migration by updating API and saving the old interface at least temporarily.
+1. Semi-automatic library migration by updating API and saving the old interface temporarily.
 2. Replace one class (name) with another.
-3. Provide an IDE-guided way to learn a library's API by providing a deprecated API, which looks like something well-known by users, i.e., like it is done with the (well-known) Flow library in
+3. Provide an IDE-guided way to learn a library's API by providing a deprecated API, which resembles something well-known by users, i.e. as it is done with the (well-known) Flow library in
    [kotlinx.couritines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/flow/Migration.kt).
-4. Having some Java library, one has implemented a Kotlin-idiomatic API for it; in this case, `ReplaceWith` can be used to force and/or help Kotlin users to use this API.
+4. If there is a Kotlin-idiomatic API for some Java library, `ReplaceWith` can be used to force and/or help Kotlin users to use this API.

 # The problem